daily word - rigorous faith

 Add new comment

-daily word - big sacrifice
+daily word - by their fruits

 Dale Cresap's picture